hicops/hicops.github.io/docs/getting_started.md

 Setup the peptide database, experimental MS/MS dataset and HiCOPS instrumentation using the below instructions.

 ### Setup Database
 Get the desired protein sequence database from UniProt/Swissprot.
-Digest the protein sequence database into a peptide sequence database using Digestor tool available with [OpenMS](https://www.openms.de/) or using [Protein Digestion Simulator](https://omics.pnl.gov/software/protein-digestion-simulator).
+Digest the protein sequence database into a peptide sequence database using Digestor tool available with [OpenMS](https://www.openms.de/) (preferred) or using [Protein Digestion Simulator](https://omics.pnl.gov/software/protein-digestion-simulator).
 Make sure that the generated peptide sequence database is in FASTA format.
 Example commands for the OpenMS Digestor tool:

 ```bash
 $ Digestor.exe -in <proteome.fasta> -out <digested.fasta> \